ajimnadaf/TG-Student/README.md

 ## 👨‍💻 Author

 **Ajim Ramjan Nadaf**
-B.Tech Computer Science Student
+B.Tech Computer Science Engineering Student

 ---

-This project is created for learning and academic purposes.
+This project was developed as part of my Flutter Internship to gain practical experience in mobile app development.